|Nutrition Facts (per serving)|

-This recipe for yachae mandoo, Korean vegetarian dumplings, is easy to make.
-It's also a convenient dish to prepare as well because it can be made in large quantities in advance and stored in the freezer for future use.
+This recipe for Yachae Mandoo, Korean vegetarian dumplings, is easy to make.
+It's also a convenient dish to prepare because it can be made in large quantities in advance and stored in the freezer for future use.
 So, if you have a large family or want to make dumplings for a future event, make as many as you want while you have the time.

-Yachae mandoo is a mixture of tofu, eggs, glass noodles and vegetables.
+Yachae Mandoo is a mixture of tofu, eggs, glass noodles and vegetables.
 Choose any combination of vegetables you think will complement each other and the dumplings themselves.
-You really can't go wrong, given that the veggies are chock full of the healthful nutrients you should be consuming daily.
+You really can't go wrong, given that the veggies are chock full of the healthy nutrients you should be consuming daily.

-Yachae mandoo isn't only versatile and delicious because you can customize the vegetables used, but also because the dish can be boiled, steamed, deep-fried, pan-fried or added to soup.
+Yachae Mandoo isn't only versatile and delicious because you can customize the vegetables used, but also because the dish can be boiled, steamed, deep-fried, pan-fried or added to a soup.
 That's even more incentive to double, triple or quadruple this recipe to make dumplings to last you for days.

 1 cup finely chopped tofu

 - 4 oz mung bean or sweet potato noodles (aka Chinese vermicelli, soaked and chopped)

 1 tablespoon sesame oil